Azure-Samples/java-migration-copilot-samples/asset-manager/WORKSHOP.md

 The Application `asset-manager` used AWS S3 for image storage and Spring AMQP with RabbitMQ for message queuing.
 We have already migrated the code of **Web** module to use Azure Blob Storage and Azure Service Bus.
 These changes are recorded in two separate commits in the `workshop` branch.

-The following steps will demonstrate how to generate custom formulas based on those existing commits.
-Then, you will migrate **Worker** module to use Azure Blob Storage and Azure Service Bus as well, using the created custom formulas.
+The following steps demonstrate how to generate custom formulas based on those existing commits.
+Then, you can migrate **Worker** module to use Azure Blob Storage and Azure Service Bus as well, using the created custom formulas.

 1. Open the sidebar of `App Modernization for Java`.
 Hover the mouse over the **Formulas** section.
 Select **Create formula from source control**.
 This icon looks like two circles with arrows pointing to the other circle.
 ![Create Formula From Source Control](doc-media/create-formula-from-source-control.png)